 Public Health Exposures

-Potential settings for the public health exposures include:
+Potential settings for the public health exposures could include:

 - Hospital setting (i.e., population health, community health promotion)